New physics contributions to $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ decays: Introduction

 SCET provides a systematic and rigorous way to deals with the processes in which energetic quarks and gluons have different momenta modes such as hard, soft and collinear modes.
 The power counting in SCET reduces the complexity of the calculations.
 In addition, the factorization formula given by SCET is perturbative to all powers in $\alpha_s$ expansion.

 This paper is organized as follows.
 In Sec.~\ref{sec:formalism}, we review the decay amplitude for $B \to M_1M_2$ within SCET framework.
-Accordingly, we give the SM predictions to the branching ratios of the decay modes under the study.
-Then we proceed to analyze NP contributions in the case of Two Higgs-doublets models type II, type III and non universal $Z^{\prime}$ model in section ~\ref{NPCon}.
+Accordingly, we present the SM predictions of the branching ratios of the decay modes under the study in Sec.~\ref{SMse}.
+Then we proceed to analyze NP contributions namely the non universal $Z^{\prime}$ model in section ~\ref{NPCon}.
 Finally, we give our conclusion in Sec.~\ref{sec:conclusion}.